blib-la/prompt-my-docs/README.md

 # Prompt my Docs

-> Ask questions the docs using GPT.
+> Talk with your docs and GPT at the same time

 Have you ever found a new library and wanted to ask questions about it?
-Then look no further, as you can put any data inside of [docs](/docs) and start prompting.
+Or stumbled upon some undocumented code and have no idea what happens there?
+Then look no further, as you can put [any data](https://github.com/failfa-st/prompt-my-docs/issues/1) inside of [docs](/docs) and start prompting.

 [![Discord](https://img.shields.io/discord/1091306623819059300?color=7289da&label=Discord&logo=discord&logoColor=fff&style=for-the-badge)](https://discord.com/invite/m3TBB9XEkb)